MrEliasen/path-to-power/README.md

 ## Installation

+Please note: As there is no "official" stable release yet, breaking changes are likely to be introduced at every commit, without warning.

 1. Create a new project on [Twitch.tv](https://dev.twitch.tv).
 2. Clone the repository
 3. Run `npm install` or `yarn` to install dependencies